What travelers need to know about the Boeing 737 Max 9 grounding | KRDO

 Investigators are looking closely at the failure of a mid-cabin door plug that detached during the flight, leading the Federal Aviation Administration to ground all US 737 Max 9 aircraft that have the door plug feature until the aircraft can be thoroughly inspected.

-Here’s what we know so far about how the situation affects air travelers:
+Here’s what we know so far about how the situation affects air travelers and what those affected by cancellations and delays can do:

 How long will the planes be grounded?